-Given the prognostic ambiguity intrinsic to the heart failure disease trajectory, prospective care planning might offer significant advantage to these patients and their families encumbered with such uncertainty.
-While the use of advance directives by those with heart failure is increasing, specific device related decision making remains the exception.2 ,3 However, preparedness planning for end of life care incorporating palliative care consultations has been shown to be of benefit in those being considered for LVAD therapy,4 and prospective preimplantation discussion about this issue is mandated in the position statement on implantable cardioverter defibrillator deactivation from the Heart Rhythm Society in the USA and supported by the European Heart Rhythm Association.5 Such a dialogue would also be necessary as part of the description of the benefits and burdens of device therapy required of an ethically framed valid informed consent process and central to the premise of shared decision making in advanced heart failure.6
+Given the prognostic ambiguity intrinsic to the heart failure disease trajectory, advance care planning might offer significant advantage to these patients and their families encumbered with such uncertainty.
+While the use of advance directives by those with heart failure is increasing, specific device related decision making remains the exception (2,3).
+However, preparedness planning for end of life care incorporating palliative care consultations has been shown to be of benefit in those being considered for LVAD therapy (4), and prospective pre-implantation discussion about this issue is mandated in the in the position statement on ICD deactivation from the Heart Rhythm Society in the United states and supported by the European Heart Rhythm Association (5).
+Such a dialogue would also be necessary as part of the description of the benefits and burdens of device therapy required of an ethically framed valid informed consent process and central to the premise of shared decision making in advanced heart failure (6).

-Having been opened prior to device implantation, it would seem appropriate to revisit these end of life care discussions at intervals during follow-up, perhaps reducing the complexity of managing the inevitable crises, and avoiding some of the dilemmas linked to clinical situations such as that described.7 The authors may wish to consider incorporating an element referring to device related advance care planning early in their proposed algorithm.
+Having been opened prior to device implantation, it would seem appropriate to revisit these end of life care discussions at intervals during follow up, perhaps reducing the complexity of the management of the inevitable crises, and avoiding some of the dilemmas linked to clinical situations such as that described (7).
+The authors may wish to consider incorporating an element referring to device related advance care planning early in their proposed algorithm.